JabirTech/plans-and-ideas/README.md

 Every user who uses Jabir Technologies products individually and doesn't have any _enterprise_ contract with us, will be considered a _personal_ user.
 Despite using our software products on multiple devices or using our hardware products in large quantities.
 The main goal of our organization is also providing a ground for all types of users to access a free (as in freedom) and secure computational platform.

 ### The Operating System

+The base of most our product, is the operating system known as _JabirOS_.
+JabirOS, is a free and open source operating system based on _Debian GNU/Linux_ featuring a full set of desktop and mobile applications, optimized for day to day use by our users.
+The operating system will be available on a vast variety of system architectures in near future.